-A shelter hearing must occur within 24 hours of, or the next business day following, a child's removal from their home, excluding Saturdays, Sundays and Holidays, to determine whether removal was or remains appropriate and whether efforts were provided to prevent removal.
+A shelter hearing must occur within 24 hours of, or the next business day following, a child's removal from the home, excluding Saturdays, Sundays and holidays, to determine whether removal was or remains appropriate and whether efforts were provided to prevent removal.

-Shelter Hearing Snapshot:
+Emergency Proceeding/Shelter Hearing Snapshot:

 - Preliminary Matters

 - Application of ORICWA/ICWA

 - o Identify Parents and/or Indian Custodian

-- o Appoint Counsel
+- Appoint Counsel

 - o Identifying Tribes with which the Child may be Affiliated

 - Legal Issues and Written Findings

 - Emergency Inquiry and Notification

 - o Residence, Domicile, Wardship, and State vs. Tribal Jurisdiction

 - Standard and Burden of Proof

-- o Standard for Removal
+- Standard for Removal

-- o Active Efforts
+- Active Efforts

-- o Placement Preferences

-- Timing and Setting the Next Court Dates

-- o Setting the Jurisdiction Hearing Date(s): Within 30 Days/Within 60 Days
+- Placement Preferences - Timing and Setting the Next Court Dates - Setting an Emergency Hearing within 30 Days - Setting the Jurisdiction Hearing Date(s): Within 30 Days/Within 60 Days

 Note: Courts in Oregon often use the shelter hearing docket for multiple purposes.
-If a hearing is scheduled on the shelter hearing docket but the Court will be handling pretrial matters, taking admissions, or adjudicating any portion of the petition, the pre-trial/settlement conference or jurisdiction trial sections of this chapter apply.
+If a hearing is scheduled on the shelter hearing docket but the court will be handling pretrial matters, taking admissions, or adjudicating any portion of the petition, the pre-trial/settlement conference or jurisdiction trial sections of this chapter apply.